ForgoneReality/dissonance/README.md

 - Transfer everything necessary between channels and conversations
 - Changing nickname refresh... refactor: put nickname in the state. inside the new reducer, have a hash for user_id with nickname/username depending on whether nickname exists
 - Refactor: DELETE USER.
 Should change users into deleted users, should not just wipe the user from memory but make it non-loggable, etc.
+- Remove the dangerouslySetInnerHTML code.
+Refactor into somehow not using it (100% doable)